First thoughts on Remix

 - Remix nuked my

-file (on which I already had some notes) and I had to recreate it.
+README.mdfile (on which I already had some notes) and I had to recreate it.
 Should have expected that! - Since Remix picks up on certain exports from files (like

-) but my IDE doesn’t know about that, I’m getting a bunch of “unused export” linter errors on those lines.
-I’m not sure where the errors are coming from, since from my recollectioneslint
+export const meta) but my IDE doesn’t know about that, I’m getting a bunch of “unused export” linter errors on those lines.
+I’m not sure where the errors are coming from, since from my recollectioneslintdoesn’t complain about unused exports.
+It has no knowledge of the other files.
+It’s probably IntelliJ, then. - The default

 by restoring the scroll level before rehydration.
 This should eliminate the jarring effect of